ED-IP/Milestone-4-project/README.md

         STRIPE_SECRET_KEY | your stripe secret_key
         STRIPE_WH_SECRET | your strike webhook_key
         USE_AWS | True
-        DATABASE_URL | This field should be created automatically by Heroku when you install the Postgress addon DISABLE_COLLECTSTATIC | 1
+        DATABASE_URL | This field should be created automatically by Heroku when you install the Postgress add-on DISABLE_COLLECTSTATIC | 1